J.D., Northwestern University School of Law, 2003

 Tel: (206) 486-8903 | Email: email@example.com

-Kevin Rosenfield is a partner at Jackson Rosenfield LLP, where he focuses his practice on construction law, commercial litigation, and government contracts.
+Kevin Rosenfield is a partner at Jackson Rosenfield LLP, where he focuses his practice on construction law, government contracts, and general commercial litigation.
+Kevin was selected in 2016 and 2017 as a Washington Super Lawyer, which is an exclusive list recognizing no more than five percent of attorneys in the state.

 Kevin has experience handling all phases of litigation, from initiation through trial and appeal.
-He has successfully argued in both state and federal courts, and he has successfully handled arbitrations before the American Arbitration Association.
+He has successfully argued in both state and federal courts (including jury trials), and he has successfully handled arbitrations before the American Arbitration Association.

 In addition to litigation, Kevin’s practice also involves contract negotiation/preparation, general counseling, and claims avoidance.
 He has considerable experience drafting and revising contractual agreements on behalf of companies in a wide range of industries.
 Kevin also has considerable experience in areas of employment law and employee relations, advising and representing employers in issues such as the drafting and enforcement of confidentiality and non-solicitation provisions, severance agreements, and other employment-related agreements and disputes.